sajanbhujel/RL-Differential-Drive-Navigation/README.md

 ---
 ## Reward Function

-The reward function is designed to encourage each robot to move toward its assigned goal while avoiding obstacles, walls, and other robots.
+The reward function encourages each robot to move toward its assigned goal while avoiding obstacles, walls, and other robots.

 For robot \(i\), the distance to the goal is: